sebastianbergmann/phpunit-documentation-english/src/installation.rst

     gpg:                issuer "sb@sebastian-bergmann.de"
     gpg: Can't check signature: No public key

-We don't have the release manager's public key (``6372C20A``) in our local system.
-In order to proceed with the verification we need to retrieve the release manager's public key from a key server.
-One such server is :file:`pgp.uni-mainz.de`.
-The public key servers are linked together, so you should be able to connect to any key server.
+We do not have the release manager's public key in our local system.
+In order to proceed with the verification we need to import this key:

 .. parsed-literal::